ptrace — process trace

 If the PTRACE_O_TRACEEXIT

-option is on, PTRACE_EVENT_EXIT
+option is on, PTRACE_EVENT_EXIT will happen before

 actual death.
 This applies to exits via exit(2), exit_group(2), and signal

-deaths (except SIGKILL
+deaths (except SIGKILL,

 depending on the kernel version; see BUGS below), and when